Remortgage For Debt Consolidation – Updated May 2026

 You can remortgage a house to pay off debts, but if you can get a nationwide debt consolidation loan without a charge on your home, that could reduce the risk of you losing your home.

-Of the people who go through the process of remortgaging to clear debt, how many end up regretting it?
+Of the people who remortgage to clear debt, how many end up regretting it?

-There are some people who think a remortgage for debt consolidation is a perfect solution.
-However, there are some people who are better off with a DMP or an IVA as their debts are so high.
-The people who release equity to pay off debt lose out the opportunity to haircut their creditors.
+Some people think a remortgage for debt consolidation is a perfect solution.
+However, some people are better off with a DMP or an IVA because their debts are so high.
+The people who release equity to pay off debt lose out on the opportunity to haircut their creditors.

-Debt consolidation mortgage providers usually refuse to lend to these people, unless their income is very strong.
-Mortgages for debt consolidation are particularly popular with people who have had a recent increase in their income so debt consolidation into mortgage is sustainable.
+Debt consolidation mortgage providers usually refuse to lend to these people, unless their income is very high.
+Mortgages for debt consolidation are particularly popular with people who have had a recent increase in their income, so debt consolidation into a mortgage is sustainable.